Is This A Scam?

 Protect Yourself and Others from Phishing

 Phishing attacks try to threaten you into giving up your personal information, but there are ways to protect yourself.

 - Be suspicious of any email asking you to enter or verify personal information through a website or by replying to the message itself.
 Never reply to or click the links in such a message.

 - If you feel the message may be legitimate, go directly to the company's website by typing the URL in your browser, or contact the company to see if you really do need to take the action described in the message.

 Remove Bad Email

-When you recognize a phishing message, delete the email message from your inbox, and then empty it from the deleted items folder to avoid accidentally accessing any links contained in the message.
+When you recognize a phishing message, delete and then empty it from the deleted items folder to avoid accidentally accessing any links contained in the message.

 Take Action and Report Phishing

 If you think you have fallen for a phishing scam or provided your information to a malicious website: